Color image of 3 vase-like forms connected by string or wire to a cylinder

 That we generate reams and reams of data as a species today is well-known.
 Less recognized is the extent to which data for marketing teams has grown.

-What’s challenging is that the data isn’t gathered in a single repository.
+But often the data isn’t gathered in a single repository.
 Instead, it’s stored, managed, and evaluated in departmental silos.
 Of course, marketers want to connect those silos, but doing so is difficult, and the budget for connecting them can be hard to find.

 That inaction can come at a cost, reports McKinsey, because companies that make good use of their data — particularly customer analytics — outperform competitors 186% more in terms of sales growth.
-When businesses don’t optimize their data, money sits on the table.
+When businesses don’t optimize their data, money languishes on the table.

 It’s time to improve ROI and leave the data chaos behind.